wakufactory/SpatialShell/README.md

  - Does not depend on specific web services
  - A simple environment where you can write a program and run it.

+Currently, operation has been confirmed with VisionPro and MetaQuest3 .

 ## guide

 Read first (japanese).